peterjhyoon/rsa-math/README.md

-# RSA_math
+# RSA Math

-Aims to simulate the public and private key generation processes in RSA systems using python.
+Aims to emulate the public and private key generation processes in RSA systems using python.
 Uses simple techniques to replicate the mathematics behind RSA.